th3jesta/ha-lcars/README.md

 1. Home Assistant LCARS is built using the functionality of [card-mod](https://github.com/thomasloven/lovelace-card-mod "card-mod").
 Version 4.x of card-mod includes numerous breaking changes to all themes, including Home Assistant LCARS.
 Most standard cards using this theme should update without any issues.
 Any cards with custom css applied using ``card-mod: style:`` may need to be manually updated to card-mod's new element selectors (i.e. ``hui-card`` instead of ``ha-card``).
 See card-mod's [README](https://github.com/thomasloven/lovelace-card-mod/blob/master/README.md) and [README-application](https://github.com/thomasloven/lovelace-card-mod/blob/master/README-application.md) as starting points.
 2. Because of the changes mentioned above, a few cards are no longer supported or need a special workaround.
 The workaround is to place the card inside a vertical or horizontal stack.
 This changes how card-mod sees the card and applies the theme.
 Cards known to have issues include:
    - ⚠️ custom-button-card: stack workaround required for some theme classes.
 Apply the desired theme class to the stack.
 Use Custom Button Cards style capabilities to make the button look how you want it.
+   - ⚠️ todo-list-card: stack workaround required when Todo List is located within a grid or layout card.
 3. Bar cards can now be scaled by changing the font size of the card (see [Tips and Tricks](#custom-bar-sizes) below).
 Because of this, the markdown **must not** include any font sizing, such as the header ``#``.
 4. This is an almost complete rewrite, including several css optimizations.
 Dashboards designed using previous versions may need to be updated slightly due to small changes in spacing and padding.